-Ine Learning Center
+The Learning Center

-The Learning Center is designed to serve, support, and augment the academic, technical and occupational curricula at Lamar State College-Orange with both individual tutoring and computer-assisted/based instruction.
+The Learning Center reinforces classroom learning by providing subject-specific tutoring, additional technology resources, and study skills support.
 This computer-aided learning center, located in room 113 in the Ron E. Lewis Library Building, introduces students to new learning strategies, using contemporary equipment and software that support the curricula at Lamar State College-Orange.